Because the United States is such a large country, there are plenty of things to see and do.

 Address: 76-5908 Mamalahoa Hwy., Kealakekua, Big Island, HI

 The Winchester Mystery House is by far one of the top weird places to visit in the US.
-On a quick glance, the house looks like a stunning Victorian mansion.
+At a quick glance, the house looks like a stunning Victorian mansion.
 But as you begin to look closely and tour inside, it gets stranger around every corner.

 Sarah Winchester built the house after her husband passed.
 He left her behind a fortune made from the firearms business and left a curse of spirits from people who died from the weapons.

+A psychic instructed her to relocate to San Jose and build a mansion – a mansion that would never be finished.
 Winchester Mystery House has 160 rooms.
 Guided haunted tours reveal stairways that lead to nowhere, inside windows, a door to nowhere, and more.

 Accommodation: Where to stay in San Jose